What kind of paper is this?

 • Efficiency: The training cost per epoch is constant (simulation-free), whereas MLE-based ODE methods see growing costs as the dynamics become more complex.

-• Scalability: The method successfully scales to $128 \times 128$ resolution on a single GPU, a resolution previously unreachable for ab-initio ODE flows.
+• Scalability: The method successfully scales to $128 \times 128$ resolution on a single GPU, a resolution that prior ab-initio ODE flows had not demonstrated.

 • Flexibility: The framework can connect any two arbitrary densities (e.g., connecting two different complex 2D distributions) without needing one to be Gaussian.